Mahathir bin Mohamad Fast Facts

 October 16, 2003 - At a 57-nation Islamic summit in Malaysia, Mahathir claims in a speech that Jews "rule the world by proxy.
 They get others to fight and die for them."

-October 31, 2003 - Mahathir retires and passes the prime ministership to his deputy, Abdullah Ahmad Badawi.
+October 31, 2003 - Mahathir retires and passes leadership to his deputy, Abdullah Ahmad Badawi.

 September 2007 - Has heart bypass surgery following two heart attacks within 10 months.